itzg/kube-metrics-reporter/README.md

 Simple application that accesses the [Kubernetes metrics API](https://github.com/kubernetes/metrics) and reports pod-container metrics.

+The Metrics API is exposed by a deployed [Metrics Server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server) which is included in most managed clusters.
+[It can also be deployed separately.](https://github.com/kubernetes-sigs/metrics-server).

 ## Usage

 ```
+  -include-labels
+    	include pod labels in reported metrics (env INCLUDE_LABELS)
   -interval duration
-    	the interval of metrics collection (env INTERVAL) (default 1m0s)
+    	the interval of metrics collection (env INTERVAL)
   -namespace string
     	the namespace of the pods to collect (env NAMESPACE) (default "default")
-  -repeat
-    	indicates console reporting should repeat at the given interval (env REPEAT)
   -telegraf-endpoint string
     	if configured, metrics will be sent as line protocol to telegraf (env TELEGRAF_ENDPOINT)
 ```